LA Tenorio

-Lewis Alfred Vasquez Tenorio (born July 9, 1984) is a Filipino professional basketball coach who is the head coach for the Magnolia Chicken Timplados Hotshots of the Philippine Basketball Association (PBA) and the Gilas Youth.
-He is also listed as a player for the team under the injury/reserve list.
+Lewis Alfred Vasquez Tenorio (born July 9, 1984) is a Filipino professional basketball player and head coach for the Magnolia Chicken Timplados Hotshots of the Philippine Basketball Association (PBA) and the Gilas Youth.
 He was an assistant coach for the Letran Knights of the Philippines' NCAA.

 Tenorio played for the Ateneo Blue Eagles in college, winning a UAAP title in Season 65 (2002).
 In 2006, he was selected by the San Miguel Beermen with the fourth pick of the 2006 PBA draft.
 He then was selected to the All-Rookie Team.

 In 2008, Tenorio was traded to the Alaska Aces, where he earned his first all-star selection in 2009, as well as his first title, Finals MVP, and Mythical Team selection in 2010.
 He also won the Most Improved Player that year.

 In 2012, Tenorio was traded to the Barangay Ginebra San Miguel where he had his most successful stint in the league, winning seven titles and three Finals MVPs.
 He also holds the record for most consecutive PBA games played at 744 before suffering a groin injury in March 2023.
 Later that month, he was also diagnosed with stage 3 colon cancer.
 After being cleared in September, he then returned to playing in December.
 After thirteen years of play with Ginebra, Tenorio was appointed as head coach of the Magnolia Chicken Timplados Hotshots in 2025.

 During his nineteen-year PBA playing career, Tenorio won a total of eight titles, four Finals MVPs, ten all-star selections, and four Mythical Team selections.